shikokuchuo/nanonext/README.md

 required.
 This method allows a polling frequency that exceeds a server’s new connection limits, where this is permitted.

-By specifying `convert = FALSE`, the received data is not converted to text and may be fed into ‘json’ parsers which can operate directly on binary data, for example.
+By specifying `convert = FALSE`, the received binary data is made available as a raw vector at `$raw`.
+This may be fed into ‘json’ parsers which can operate directly on such data etc.

 ``` r
 sess <- ncurl_session("https://postman-echo.com/get",